Compressed air dryer

 There are various types of compressed air dryers.
 These dryers generally fall into two different categories: primary, which includes coalescing, refrigerated, and deliquescent; and secondary, which includes desiccant, absorption, and membrane.
-Their performance characteristics are typically defined by flow rate in standard cubic feet per minute (SCFM) and dew point expressed as a temperature.
+Their performance characteristics are typically defined by flow rate in litres per minute or standard cubic feet per minute (SCFM), and dew point expressed as a temperature.

 Applications

-Water contamination is an inherent byproduct of compressing atmospheric air since the atmospheric air contains a large amount of water existing in the gaseous form.
-Because of this phenomenon, compressed air systems usually benefit from the addition of a compressed air dryer located on the output of the air compressor and/or at various locations throughout the distribution system.
-In most cases, the output of the compressor is processed through a primary dryer or system dryer.
-In cases where higher quality air is required the output of the primary dryer is further processed through a secondary dryer or polishing dryer.
+Water contamination is an inherent byproduct of compressing atmospheric air since all atmospheric air contains some water vapor.
+Compressed air systems often use air dryers located on the output of the air compressor or at various points throughout the distribution system.
+In most cases, the output of the compressor is processed through a primary, or system dryer.
+In cases where higher quality air is required, the air is further processed through a secondary, or polishing dryer.